codurance/site/_posts/2018-08-31-zenika-craftsman-swap.md

 <br/>

 # Days 3 & 4 - Enedis
-On the following two days I paired with Maël on a project for an electrical company called Enedis.
+On the following two days I paired with <a href="https://fr.linkedin.com/in/maelbesson">Maël</a> on a project for an electrical company called Enedis.

 Maël firstly introduced me to the people in the company and gave me an explanation about the the problem they were trying to solve.
 As you can imagine, there is a lot of hardware involved in a project for an electrical company and the testing part can be very complicated.
 Because of that, they implemented a very interesting testing solution where they can mix together business rules and technical steps.
 It was great for me to see it as it was completely different from the kind of projects I normally work on.
 We paired both days introducing new steps in the testing tool doing TDD.